FLSA Frequently Asked Questions

 How will a part-time employee be impacted if his/her salary is below the revised threshold?

-Do I need to process an EPAF transaction to change that person's status?
+Do I need to process an EPAF transaction to change the impacted employee to a non-exempt e-class?

 What are the key responsibilities of any WSU manager of non-exempt employees?